kometen/http_post/README.md

 The conversion part is taken from http://jpgtoheif.com/ and this is written by Ben Gotow (https://github.com/bengotow).

-StackOverflow is helping me out writing json at https://stackoverflow.com/a/24356483/319826.
+StackOverflow is very handy when I need help writing json at https://stackoverflow.com/a/24356483/319826.

-Example converting file to heic-format using curl:
+Example converting file to heic format using curl:

 curl -OLJs -F "file=@_7D_8286.JPG;type=multipart/form-data" "http://46.101.99.187:8080/upload"